cop1000/actions-hello-world/responses/welcome.md

 - the action itself
 - a workflow that utilizes the action

-Every GitHub Action runs on a Docker container and requires a Dockerfile.
+Every GitHub Action runs in a Docker container and requires a Dockerfile.
 Let's add it now.

 Activity: Create a Dockerfile